 Cough Syrup: Use as a cough suppressant instead of using a commercial cough syrup which is full of sugar and unwanted chemicals.
 Note: Do not, under any circumstances, use on children under the age of one.

-Heal Wounds: Honey, and Manuka Honey especially, is known to heal wounds by killing bacterial and fighting infections.
+Heal Wounds: Honey, and Manuka Honey especially, is known to heal wounds by killing bacteria and fighting infections.
 Apply liberally then cover with a dressing.
 For an interesting scientific article on using honey to treat wounds, read Patients Should Ask Surgeons About Using Honey To Heal Wounds.

 Topical Antiseptic: The hydrogen peroxide released by honey makes it the perfect topical antiseptic for cuts and scrapes.
 In addition, due to its viscous consistency, it also prevents wounds and scabs from sticking to the dressing or bandage.

-Remove Parasites – Combine equal parts honey, vinegar and water.
+Remove Parasites – Combine equal parts, honey, vinegar, and water.
 Then drink.
 The combination of these three ingredients is supposedly the perfect parasite killer.

 Boost Immunity: The phytonutrients in raw honey have antibacterial and antiviral properties that may help boost the immune system and fight sickness.
 If you’re feeling a little under the weather, try combining 1 tablespoon of honey and 2 teaspoons of lemon juice in a 1/2 cup of hot, but not boiling, water.